dslmeinte/polyglot-emf/README.md

 ## Overview

-The Eclipse Modeling Framework (although it'd be equally valid to call it the "Ed Merks Framework") is an Eclipse project (written in Java) that provides lower-level capabilities and facilities that help with implementing modeling languages, environments, and tools.
+The [Eclipse Modeling Framework](https://www.eclipse.org/modeling/emf/) (although it'd be equally valid to call it the "Ed Merks Framework") is an Eclipse project written in Java that provides lower-level capabilities and facilities that help with implementing modeling languages, environments, and tools.

 EMF's main capabilities/facilities are:

 1. _A runtime for the JVM to manage models in-memory_.
-	Objects in any EMF model are instantiations of `EObject`s, meta typed as instantiations of `EClass`es.
+	Objects in any EMF model (or more accurately: an EMF Resource, an instance of `EResource`) are instantiations of `EObject`s, meta typed as instantiations of `EClass`es.
 	The runtime includes a "Command" sub system to manipulate EMF models using "deltas" (∂s).

 2. _A serialization to, and deserialization from [XML Metadata Interchange](https://en.wikipedia.org/wiki/XML_Metadata_Interchange) (**XMI**)_.